fulmicoton/fulmicoton.github.io/_posts/2013-05-19-shannon-markov.markdown

 ---
 layout: post
-title: Of generating random text
+title: Of generating random text using a Markov model
 category: posts
 published: true
 ---